-One of the last of Jesus' miracles was the healing of blind Bartimaeus near Jericho about a week before His arrest.
-Martin Collins shows that Jesus' compassion for the man's blindness points to His compassion for all those who are spiritually blind, a compassion He proved by giving His life to pay the penalty for sin.
+One of the last of Jesus' miracles was the healing of blind Bartimaeus.
+Jesus' compassion for the man's blindness points to His compassion for all the spiritually blind.

 The Sermon on the Mount is as vitally important to us today as it was when Christ preached it.
 It contains within it the very way we are to conduct our lives as God's representatives on this earth.
 How well are we following what Christ taught?